papampi/braiins-os/README.md

 firmware_<YYYY-MM-DD>-<patch_level>-<short_sha>
 ```

-The `<YYYY-MM-DD>` represents a *date* of the brains build system *commit* from which is a release created.
+The `<YYYY-MM-DD>` represents a *date* of the braiins build system *commit* from which is a release created.
 The value of
 the `<patch_level>` is usually 0 and is incremented only in situation when more then one release is created in one day.
-This incrementation is done automatically and depends on correctly created git tags.
+This increment is done automatically and depends on correctly created git tags.
 The `<short_sha>` is a SHA prefix
 of the *commit* used for the date.
 The prefix is 8 characters long.

-The *release* command has also *--include* argument which is used for specification of a firmware tarball content.
-In a
+The *release* command has also *--include* argument which is used for specification of a firmware tarball
-special situation that a new firmware needs to upgrade also a U-Boot or a FPGA bitstream.
-Occasionally there can be also
+content.
+In a special situation that a new firmware needs to upgrade also a U-Boot or a FPGA
-added bash script (*COMMAND*) which is run before in pre-init phase of the standard system upgrade process.
-There can be
+bitstream.
+Occasionally, a bash script (*COMMAND*) can also be added.
+It is run before in pre-init phase of the
-some control checks or fixes of previous firmware running on a miner.
-The source code of this script is stored in the
+standard system upgrade process.
+It can contain some control checks or fixes of previous firmware running on a
-LEDE repository but must be configured externally that it is included to the output image.
-The following list contains
+miner.
+The source code of this script is stored in the LEDE repository but must be configured externally that it is
-all sysupgrade components supported by the firmware:
+included to the output image.
+The following list contains all sysupgrade components supported by the firmware:

 * *command* - bash script executed during firmware system upgrade
 * *uboot* - the U-Boot image for upgrading previous one (it can brick the miner)
-* *fpga* - the FPGA bitstream (the miner has auto recovery precess which can rescue a miner when the new bitstream does
+* *fpga* - the FPGA bitstream (the miner has auto recovery process which can rescue a miner when the new bitstream does
   not work)

 ```bash